ChrisHIV/teaching/other_topics/parellelising_an_R_code_loop_for_a_cluster.md

                     "should process.
 Specify as a positive integer")) args <- parser$parse_args()

+# Read the parameter file
 df_params <- read_csv(args$parameter_file, show_col_types = FALSE)

+# Extract the desired line from the parameter file, defining one set of parameters
 stopifnot(args$which_line_to_process > 0)
 stopifnot(args$which_line_to_process <= nrow(df_params))
 params <- df_params[args$which_line_to_process, ]